devonnuri/linear-harmony/linear_ko.typ

 Cannonball uses the same line in the same solo in two key areas.

-235. 캐넌볼 애덜리:
+235. 캐넌볼 애덜리
 #align(center)[#image("figures/fig_286.jpg", width: 32%)]

-236. 캐넌볼 애덜리:
+236. 캐넌볼 애덜리
 #align(center)[#image("figures/fig_287.jpg", width: 45%)]

 == 제3윤곽 in Combinations of More Than One Outline

-This combination is from Parker’s solo on a well-known bop tune in A flat.
+This combination is from Parker's solo on a well-known bop tune in A flat.
 The first is 제1윤곽, the second 제3윤곽.
 The dominant chords have the same pattern: a leap from the third to the flat nine and the chromatic approach to the fifth of the next chord.
 (This example was also shown as ex.123.)

-237. 찰리 파커:
+237. 찰리 파커
 #align(center)[#image("figures/fig_288.jpg", width: 69%)]

 Brown displaces the first simple outline (no.1) beginning with the upper and lower neighbor tones to the first target note.
 Chromatic pickups to the G (which begins 제3윤곽) in the second measure gets the line back on time so the seventh of C minor and the target note A on the F7 chord arrive where we expect them.
 More chromatic pick up notes fill out the measure so that the E flat arrives on the upbeat of four placing the D on the downbeat.
 The rhythmic displacement is one element that makes this line interesting.
 Did the addition of extra notes create the rhythmic interest, or did the rhythmic displacement require the addition of extra notes?
 (This example was also shown as ex.122.)